geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 - **[Company Updates and RedV2](#chenyu-000028)**: RedV2 has launched, with Geohot offering SSH access to machines for anyone reputable willing to run LLM benchmarks.
 - **[EGraphs and Rewrite Rules](#qazalin-000254)**: Discussion on potentially using EGraphs to solve rewrite rule ordering and indexing issues, with plans to implement an EGraph saturation engine if current fixes fail.
 - **[HEVC Decode for Comma](#nimlgen-000617)**: Comma expressed interest in edge event decode; the team plans to test HEVC throughput and optimize resizing kernels by flattening 2D indexes.
-- **[Llama Training Strategy](#qazalin-000939)**: The roadmap for Llama involves three parallel tracks: getting 8B training to work, implementing custom Flash Attention kernels to reduce memory usage, and differentiating outer world loops.
+- **[LLaMA Training Strategy](#qazalin-000939)**: The roadmap for LLaMA involves three parallel tracks: getting 8B training to work, implementing custom Flash Attention kernels to reduce memory usage, and differentiating outer world loops.
 - **[Differentiable Scan Operator](#geohot-001105)**: Geohot is working on a differentiable scan operator to avoid range-ifying massive graphs, aiming for completion by the end of the week.
-- **[End of Year Goals](#nimlgen-001450)**: Objectives set for the end of the year include working custom Flash Attention/GEMM, 8B training hitting MLPerf targets, and sub-20 second Python time for Llama 405B.
+- **[End of Year Goals](#nimlgen-001450)**: Objectives set for the end of the year include working custom Flash Attention/GEMM, 8B training hitting MLPerf targets, and sub-20 second Python time for LLaMA 405B.
 - **[SQTT Timeline Visualization](#qazalin-001614)**: Qazalin merged the SQTT timeline which visualizes wave dispatch cycles on a separate graph, utilizing Rockm profile traces.
 - **[Tiny Kittens and MI350](#qazalin-002555)**: Updates on Tiny Kittens support for MI350, focusing on shared memory swizzling to handle bank conflicts without resorting to raw assembly.
 - **[Issue Backlog and Bounties](#chenyu-003249)**: The team plans to tackle the 127 open issues now that major refactors are done; discussion on banning users who copy-paste misunderstood AI code for bounties.